mstfash/FuseShareSheet/README.md

 # FuseShareSheet

-Share sheet for FuseTools Works on Android and IOS.
+Share sheet for FuseTools using foreign language works on Android and IOS.

 # Setup: